indigos33k3r/Fizz/README.md

 * Animated gradient background fizzy bubble animation
 * Checks if any AdBlock program is blocking CoinHive API
 * Info button to Acknowledge controls

+**NOTE:** Only for desktops.
+Smartphone mining is harmful for your pocket!